top of page

 3. Discreet Wiring

-By discreetly managing wires, you can aim for a clean and uncluttered look.
-Routing cables beneath the flooring or through specially designed access points eliminates visible cords, enhancing your imaging area's overall aesthetic and functionality.
+Managing wires discreetly is essential for maintaining a clean and uncluttered look.
+Routing cables beneath the flooring or through specially designed access points eliminates visible cords.
+This approach enhances the overall aesthetic and functionality of your imaging area.

 By running power and ethernet up through discrete holes behind the column, we created a cordless aesthetic for this client.